stevenantya/tp/docs/team/ollayf.md

 - Project Management:
   - Managed releases v1.0 and v2.1
   - Tested and made ready for release
+  - Split the work required into different releases
+  - Allocated roles to everyone
 - Enhancement to other features:
   - More structure for Parsing commands,
   - More extensive checks for all commands before allowing the application use them
-  - Data structures for our secrets
+  - Set data structures for our secrets
   - Creating the architecture of the application
   - QA Tests for all commands to ensure they work as per intended
   - Standardised the UI of the entire application